yuwei21/2020-msia423-Deng-insurace_cost_prediction/README.md

 ```bash
 docker run --env-file=config/config.env --mount type=bind,source="$(pwd)"/data,target=/app/data insurance python3 src/upload_data.py --bucket_name "nw-yuwei-s3"
 ```
-- Parameters to specified: --bucket_name: Change the bucket_name to your bucket name.
+- Parameters: --bucket_name: Change the bucket_name to your bucket name.
 The default input file path and output file path are both 'data/insurance.csv'.
 You can feel free to change the output file path.(Please do not change the input file path.)

 ### Step 5: Create a database for model serving. (`src/sql/model.py`)
 Create a database for model serving.